ScottyVG/galv-react/react-precourse/modern-js/03-object-spread-rest/object-spread-rest.md

-# 🎥 Object Spread / Rest
+# Object Spread / Rest

 Objectives
 - Copy Objects with Object.assign
 - Copy Objects with Spread and Rest
 - Remove Properties with Destructuring / Rest

-<iframe src="https://player.vimeo.com/video/229205235?byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 By the end of this lesson you will: